dmauser/azure-gateway-lb/README.md

 #### Test connectivity to consumer-vm via its ELB

-After deployment is ready you dont have the traffic going to the provider yet.
-You need to chain the consumer-elb to the provider-nva-glb (instruction included on the next section).
+After deployment is ready, you don't have the traffic going to the provider yet.
+You have to build the chain between the consumer-elb to the provider-nva-glb.
+See next [section](#build-a-chain-between-consumer-elb-and-provider-nva-glb) for more details.

-To make sure everything is fine you can run the following commands to test the connectivity.
+To ensure everything is fine, you can run the following commands to test the connectivity.
 You can use the following tools:

 ```bash
 # Subscription where Consumer is (required only if consumer is on different subscription)